marcusgia2505/classEx_doc/docs/Organize.rst

 Settings in the top bar
 ========================

-You can see the top bar for the **overview mode** in the picture above in the left hand corner.
+You can see the top bar for the **overview mode** in the picture above in the left-hand corner.
 It offers the following functionality:

 new folder
     Create new folders to organize your games.